 0.42% capital share

-Portugal-EBRD investment has been strong in Romania, followed by Poland, and Hungary.
-Broken down by sector, joint Portugal-EBRD investment has been strong in financial institutions followed by energy, infrastructure, and industry, commerce and agribusiness.
+Portugal-EBRD investment has been strong in Romania, followed by Hungary.
+Broken down by sector, joint Portugal-EBRD investment has been strong in financial institutions followed by sustainable infrastructure, and industry, commerce and agribusiness.

 Portuguese banks are also involved in the Trade Facilitation Programme (TFP), through which the EBRD guarantees the payment of trade finance instruments issued by banks in countries of operations to foreign confirming banks.
 Over 800 foreign confirming banks and bank branches participate in the Programme, 11 of which are Portuguese.